Code360In/katacoda-scenarios-41/git-05-best-way-to-revert-changes/intro.md

-# A few worrds of explanation
+# A few words of explanation

 Imagine, that you did `git reset`. all works for you, correct?
 But this means, you move HEAD of your local repo somewhere.